 Cultivation: The preference is full to partial sun, and average moisture levels.
 This plant will tolerate some drought, in which case it will probably drop some of its lower leaves.
 This plant tolerates a variety of soils, perhaps even preferring a heavier soil with some clay content.
 During the fall, powdery mildew occasionally attacks the leaves.

-Range & Habitat: Canada Goldenrod occurs in almost all of the counties in Illinois and is very common (see Distribution Map).
+Range & Habitat: The native Canada Goldenrod occurs in almost all of the counties in Illinois and it is very common (see Distribution Map).
 Natural habitats include disturbed areas of moist to dry prairies, openings in both floodplain and upland forests, thickets, savannas, limestone glades, and gravel seeps.
 In more developed areas, it occurs in both cultivated and abandoned fields, vacant lots, power-line clearance areas, and along fences, roadsides, and railroads.

 Faunal Associations: A wide variety of insects visit the flowers for pollen or nectar, including long-tongued bees, short-tongued bees, wasps, flies, beetles, and a few butterflies and moths.
 Cross-pollination by these insects is required in order to set fertile seeds.
 The caterpillars of many moths feed on the foliage and other parts of this goldenrod and others (see Moth Table).
 A common insect that forms spherical galls on the stems is Eurosta solidaginis (Goldenrod Gall Fly).
 Other insects that feed on this goldenrod include Epicauta pensylvanica (Black Blister Beetle), Lopidea media (Goldenrod Scarlet Plant Bug), Lygus lineolaris (Tarnished Plant Bug), and various leaf beetles and leafhoppers.
 Among mammals and birds, the Prairie Chicken, Eastern Goldfinch, and Swamp Sparrow eat the seeds, while the White-Tailed Deer and Eastern Cottontail Rabbit occasionally eat the foliage (although it is not a preferred food source).
 In overgrazed pastures, there have been reports of a rust fungus on the leaves of goldenrod poisoning livestock during the fall.
 Sometimes beavers and muskrats use the stems in their dams or dens.